Smrdgy/renpy-journey-keeper/README.md

 #### Solution:
 1. Open settings (⚙️).
-2. Click on the "Autosave" tab
+2. Go to the `Autosave` tab
-3. Find and enable "Perform autosave on normal buttons" under the "Advanced" section.
+3. Find and enable `Perform autosave on normal buttons` in the `Advanced` section.

 #### Reason:
 The game uses custom buttons for choices, which the mod cannot detect by default.